How to Deal with Complaints in Healthcare

 The way in which a practice handles a complaint determines whether or not the practice can claim to be safe and responsive.
-Providers with efficient complaint-handling processes are best positioned to manage complaints quickly and with ease.
-(HCC 2019)
+Providers with efficient complaint-handling processes are best positioned to manage complaints quickly and with ease (HCC 2020).

-An effective complaint-handling process creates opportunities to restore confidence in your services, increases quality as a result of feedback and prevents minor issues from escalating into bigger problems.
-(HCC 2019)
+An effective complaint-handling process creates opportunities to restore confidence in your services, increases quality as a result of feedback and prevents minor issues from escalating into bigger problems (HCC 2020).

-Of course, blame and complaints occur in most workplaces, but healthcare settings are particularly fraught with emotion and fear, and often high expectations on the part of the consumer.
-(Suter 2017).
+While blame and complaints occur in most workplaces, healthcare settings are particularly fraught with emotion and fear, and often high expectations on the part of the consumer (Suter 2017).

 Your job isn’t to put consumers in their place, but rather, to learn from and reach closure on the complaint as quickly as possible.

-All will consider their complaint issues to be serious, therefore all issues should be dealt with accordingly.
+All people will consider their own complaint issues to be serious, therefore, all issues should be dealt with accordingly.

 When managing complaints from a relative, friend or another visitor of a patient, try to be as approachable as possible.